horse-link/contracts.horse.link/README.md

 share = 12010 * 100000 / 102000 = 11774.51
 ```

-The attacker spent 10 DAI to place the bet, 10000 depositing into vault and was able to withdraw 11774.51 resulting in a profit of 1764.51 DAI.
+The attacker spent 10 DAI to place the bet, 10000 depositing into Vault and was able to withdraw 11774.51 resulting in a profit of 1764.51 DAI.

-The total assets in the vault is now 235.49 DAI giving a performance of: 235.49 DAI / 2000 shares \* 100 = 11.77% (0.12 DAI per share) compared to before the attack when the performance was 2000 DAI / 2000 shares \* 100 = 100% (1 DAI per share).
+The total assets in the Vault is now 235.49 DAI giving a performance of: 235.49 DAI / 2000 shares \* 100 = 11.77% (0.12 DAI per share) compared to before the attack when the performance was 2000 DAI / 2000 shares \* 100 = 100% (1 DAI per share).

 ### Market